thln/Sim-City-201/README.md

   	+ Designed and implemented Deadbeat Sub Class
   	+ Designed and implemented Crook Sub Class
   	+ Designed and implemented Worker Sub Class
+  	+ Designed and implemented Phonebook
-  	+ Designed and implemented Phonebook Reference
+  	+ Designed and implemented inner Reference
   	+ Designed and implemented Time System
   	+ Implemented Roles system
   	+ Designed and implemented all Market Agents and Code